tnyeanderson/heart-sms-backend/CONTRIBUTING.md

 ## Test suite

-Right now the testing is pretty dirty with a *lot* of blind spots, but it seems to work alright enough for now.
+Right now the testing is pretty dirty with a *lot* of blind spots, but it seems to work alright enough for the time being.

 First, make sure you have the dev environment running by following the steps above.